Interesting things to do in the Shenandoah Valley include:

 We reached a narrow wooden bridge.
-“I wish we were in the sedan,” I said.
+“I wish we were in the Mercedes,” I said.
 If there’d been enough space to turn around, we might have done so.

 At first I was disappointed when the owner told us that they produce only two wines — a Chardonnay and a Cabernet Franc.
 But they do offer a vertical tasting, meaning samples of the same wines from different vintages.
 And in Virginia, much more so than in California, that means great variety.
 That’s because Virginia’s weather varies so much from year to year.

 With five Cabernet Francs to try, there was more variety.
 The 2009 was full and balanced with notes of black cherry and black pepper.
 The 2010 was richer, with hints of dark chocolate.
 The 2011 had a surprising berry cola nose with a peppery finish.
 The 2014 balanced dried plum with ripe cherry.
-Our favorite was the 2012, very soft and balanced with a rich mouthfeel; it won the Virginia Wine Lover Magazine 2014 Wine Classic Platinum Medal.
+Our favorite was the 2012, very soft and balanced with a rich mouthfeel; it won the Virginia Wine Lover magazine’s 2014 Wine Classic Platinum Medal.

 But what surprised me the most was seeing the “Tax-Paid Room”.
 Winemakers are not allowed to sell wines without first paying taxes on them, so they store eligible bottles in a special place.
 Government likes the first fruits for itself.

 At Cave Ridge Vineyard and Winery, we bought a bottle of the floral but crisp Sparkling Traminette and enjoyed it at a small table on the bucolic grounds.
 We also spotted our favorite wine kitsch of the trip.

 Standing behind the breakfast bar in the small kitchen that serves as a tasting room, owner Willard Elledge pointed out that the Shenandoah Valley enjoys a drier micro-climate than the rest of muggy Virginia, making the area better for grape-growing.

 Early in the day, it was still cool and uncrowded as we climbed through lush green grasses and trees along a worn carpet of rusty fallen leaves from Autumns past.
-Though we’d been warned about snakes and bears (oh my) the only wildlife we spotted was a white-tailed deer sprinting up a hill thick with leaves.
+Though we’d been warned about snakes and bears (oh my), the only wildlife we spotted was a white-tailed deer sprinting up a hill thick with leaves.

 We had a closer view of what’s left of Snead Farm, where two workmen were beginning their day.
 “You’re just in time to help,” one of them quipped.